Cookie been trying to get me to eat something all day.

 Whoa, that's very insensitive.

-Fills the day, it gives a sense of achievement, gives expectation, provides hope, accomplishment, money, income, all this sorts of things.
+Provides hope, accomplishment, money, income, all these sorts of things.

 Yeah, well, easy for you.

-Well, what if we all took the route that says, you know, I'm gonna let somebody else do the work?
+Well, what if we all took the route that says, you know, I'm going to let somebody else do the work.

 I'll sit in the cart while somebody else pulls it and so forth.